Route 9 Johnston Canyon service

 Where does the route go?

-The route departs the downtown Banff High School Transit Hub.
+This service departs from The Banff High School Transit Hub.
 From here the bus travels directly to Johnston Canyon via Highway 1 and Castle Junction.

 Where can I find a schedule?